carbon-language/carbon-lang/docs/design/README.md

 _Declarations_ introduce a new [name](#names) and say what that name represents.
 For some kinds of entities, like [functions](#functions), there are two kinds of
 declarations: _forward declarations_ and _definitions_.
 For those entities,
-there should be exactly one definition for the name, but there can be additional forward declarations that introduce the name before it is defined.
+there should be exactly one definition for the name, and at most one additional forward declarations that introduce the name before it is defined.
 Forward declarations can be used to separate interface from implementation, such as to declare a name in an [api file](#files-libraries-packages) that is defined in an